When I first opened Sullivan Street Bakery, with Roman baking in mind, this slightly pungent olive bread immediately became my signature loaf.

 For this no-knead olive bread recipe, any pitted olive will yield something worth eating.
 (You don’t want to go to the trouble of pitting them yourself, because it is tedious and the results will not be as neat.)
 But what I turn to most often are pitted kalamata olives soaked in a pure salt brine—nothing else, just salt.
 A commonly available kalamata that I’m very fond of is made by Divina and can be found at many supermarkets and gourmet stores.
 You might think that because they’re black they will change the color of the bread, but they won’t, unless you carelessly dump some of the brine into the dough.
 Green Sicilian colossals, sometimes called “giant” olives, packed in pure salt brine, are another good option; they’re often available at Italian food stores.
 As a result of the brine the olives release during baking, this recipe calls for no salt.–Jim Lahey

-We wanted to know exactly what we were getting ourselves into with this no-knead bread.
-So we looked up what the famed breadmaker Jim Lahey had to say about it on the Sullivan Street Bakery website.
-“A golden brown crust and an open, airy crumb with large pieces of green olive.
+Curious what famed breadmaker Jim Lahey has to say about his olive bread?
+On the Sullivan Street Bakery website, he describes it as possessing “a golden brown crust and an open, airy crumb with large pieces of green olive.
 Slightly sour with an intense olive flavor.”
-We have to say, we weren’t dissuaded.
-We’re ogling this as a conversation-starting nosh with wine prior to a dinner party, as an idyllic accompaniment to cheese plates, or as just an all-around pass-it-at-the-table-and-grab-a-hunk type of bread.
-We’re also hoping for leftovers, seeing as we think they’d be inspired in grilled cheese, as a base for bruschetta, even as croutons.
+(Did anyone else just go wobbly in the knees?)
+We’re ogling this olive bread recipe as a conversation-starting nosh with wine prior to a dinner party, as an idyllic accompaniment to a cheese plate, or as just an all-around pass-it-at-the-table-and-grab-a-hunk type of bread.
+We’re crossing our fingers for leftovers, too, seeing as we think a slice or two of this would be inspired in grilled cheese, as a base for bruschetta, even as croutons.
+Stay tuned…

 No-Knead Olive Bread Recipe

 - Quick Glance

 - 15 M